 Can branches conduct electricity?

 Since branches can conduct electricity, it is always recommended that you do not try cutting down branches touching the power line.
-You will be putting yourself at the risk of an electric shock.
+You will be putting yourself at risk of an electric shock.

 Pruning trees near electrical utilities